Swarthon/LeDernierMorkid/README.md

 ## License

-This program is released under the GPL v3 license.
+This program and the [logo](#logo) are released under the GPL v3 license.
 See LICENSE file.

+## Logo

+The logo has been designed and created by [24PaH](http://github.com/24PaH).
+Thanks to him !